 Some popular herbs that bind to GABA receptors and promote relaxation are:

 Note: Passion flower was shown in a study to help ease opiate withdrawal symptoms.
-Valerian root was shown in a study to work just as good as oxazepam (a benzo) for insomnia, but with less side effects.
+Valerian root was shown in a study to work just as good as oxazepam (a benzo) for insomnia, but with fewer side effects.

 If you can afford it, I also highly recommend taking this awesome supplement, because the benefits are just too good to pass up.